nbr0wn/rustytracker/README.md

 ```

 Rustytracker loads all image inside [image-dir] on startup, using [image-dir]/[glyph-dir]/*.png as training images.
-[image-dir]/[glyph-dir].sh is the name of the shell script that is executed when the glyph with that name is detected.

 For a directory structure as follows:
 ```
 images/
- + circle.sh
+ + glyph.sh
  + circle/
  |  + circle1.png
  |  + circle2.png
  |  + circle3.png
- + square.sh
  + square/
  |  + square1.png
  |  + square2.png
  |  + square3.png
  ```

-There are two glyphs, one called circle and one called square, each with three training images and a shell script to
+There are two glyphs, one called circle and one called square, each with three training images.
-execute when the glyph is detected.
+[image-dir]/glyph.sh is the name of the shell script that is executed on detection with
+the name of the detected glyph as its only argument.

 # Algorithm